 - Process description of hydrogen generation from naphtha process

 Sour naphtha is pumped from surge drum to the vaporizer and heated to 340˚C in a superheater (fire heater).
-Make up hydrogen recovered from PSA process is mixed with naphtha feed line.
-With 24.5 kg pressure of vaporised naptha is fed to the predesulfuriser to remove the sulfur compounds in the form of hydrogen sulphide.
+Makeup hydrogen recovered from PSA process is mixed with naphtha feed line.
+With 24.5 kg pressure of vaporised naphtha is fed to the predesulfuriser to remove the sulfur compounds in the form of hydrogen sulphide.
 The outlet stream of the predesulfuriser is cooled with inlet stream.
 Cooled naphtha is injected to the separation column to remove the hydrogen sulfide.

-Superheated steam with temperature of 379˚C is mixed with 377˚C process gas stream and increased to temperature of 520˚C in a superheater (furnace).
-Reformer tube filled with nickel tube are heated by the side burner and process gas along with steam is passed into them.
-Reforming reaction takes place and hydrogen, carbon-monoxides and carbon-dioxide are produced at 800-860˚C temperature and 24.6 kg/cm2 pressure.
+Superheated steam with the temperature of 379˚C is mixed with 377˚C process gas stream and increased to the temperature of 520˚C in a superheater (furnace).
+Reformer tube filled with nickel tube is heated by the side burner and process gas along with steam is passed into them.
+Reforming reaction takes place and hydrogen, carbon-monoxides and carbon-dioxide are produced at the 800-860˚C temperature and 24.6 kg/cm2 pressure.

 Research conclusions regarding hydrogen generation from naphtha: